chargeprice/chargeprice-api-docs/imports/tariffs/csv_api.md

 |---------------|--------------|----------|------|-------|-------------|-----------|-----------------|---------------|-----------|
 | FR\*FR1\*E002 | FR           | EUR      | TIME | 6     |             | 900       |                 |               | 900       |
 | FR\*FR1\*E002 | FR           | EUR      | TIME | 18    | 900         |           |                 |               |           |

+### Checklist of what the EMSP need to provide to Chargeprice

+* URL of the API
+* Headers for Authentiation